sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 As shown in {{fig-notional}}, the notional SACM architecture consists of some basic SACM Components using a message transfer system to communicate.
 While not depicted, the message transfer system is expected to maximally align with the requirements described in {{RFC8248}}, which means that the message transfer system will support brokered (i.e. point-to-point) and proxied data exchange.

-Additionally, component-specific interfaces (i.e. such as A, B, C, and D in the figure above) are expected to be specified logically then bound to one or more specific implementations.
+Additionally, component-specific interfaces (i.e. such as A, B, C, and D in {{fig-notional}}) are expected to be specified logically then bound to one or more specific implementations.
 This should be done for each capability related to the given SACM Component.

 ~~~~~~~~~~
   +----------+      +------+   +------------+